Jamesflynn1/pyRBM/README.md

 # Known issues:
 - Model state variables don't trigger a recomputation of propensities when propensity_caching = True.
 - Executing simulate twice leads to an error, reinitialising the solver before second execution fixes it for now!

+To Answer
+What does this project do?
+Why is this project useful?
+How do I get started?
+Where can I get more help, if I need it?